raptazure/blog/content/posts/writing-blog.md

 > - Comment System: utterances.
 > - About Page: add resume link and pdf.
 > - Style: redesign some part of the blog.
-> - Sentence Page: card design, maybe for diary.
-> - CI: auto switch to "夜" when night comes?
 > - Dark mode support: follow system / add a button?
 > - Nightly: blog-name & utterances-theme for dark mode?
 >